ankitects/anki-manual/src/background.md

 within a 48 hour period.
 This can seem pretty depressing when you need to learn a lot of information!

-The solution is simple, however: 'review'.
+The solution is simple, however: _review_.
 By reviewing newly-learnt information, we can greatly reduce forgetting.

 The only problem is that traditionally, reviewing has not been very practical.
 If